 In addition, we will be continuing to support the children with the upcoming transition from primary to secondary school, whilst also exploring and respecting the beliefs of others, in line with our whole-school work into British Values.

-Weekly spellings are tested and set on Fridays, with new spellings thus stuck in reading records ready for the weekend.
+Weekly spellings are tested and set on Thursdays, with new spellings thus stuck in reading records ready for the weekend.
 Children have 20 spellings a week in the Y6 format, giving them opportunities to explore Y5/6 National Curriculum spelling patterns and word lists, as well as recapping those from Y3/4.

 Children have personal reading diaries which should be in their reading wallets with their book-banded school reading book and be brought into school every day.
 They should read with an adult as much as possible and record this in these diaries, in addition to taking time to record their own independent reading experiences, reading at least 5 times a week.
 They also have your own personal reading rewards booklets, within which they're working towards collecting 60 parent/carer signatures for reading at home in order to win a book from our class selection!

 Homework operates a little differently in Y6 in order to ensure that we are best prepared for SATs and secondary school.
 We have been very lucky to be able to provide each child with their own personal set of CGP revision books.
 Each week, we will carefully select a reading comprehension, a maths task and a spelling or grammar task from these books for them to to complete for the following week, linking these to our learning in school wherever possible.
 Homework is then due in by Thursday.
 In order to support us in understanding where and why we are going wrong, as well as how we can improve in the future, we will be marking and reviewing these weekly tasks together, so it really is crucial that homework is completed and brought in.